Skip Global navigation and goto content

 Important Notices

-Unless applicants already have a graduate degree, participation in the Master of Science in Nutrition and Dietetics program offered through our partnership with the University of North Florida is mandatory for acceptance into the Class of 2024.
-To earn a Dietetic Internship Verification Statement of completion, interns in the Class of 2024 must complete the graduate program and provide proof of successful completion.
+To earn a Dietetic Internship Verification Statement of completion, interns must provide proof of successful completion of a graduate degree.
 Click on "Program Completion Requirements and Requirements for the RDN and LDN Credential" under "Important Documents" for more information.

-Pre-selection applications for the Class of 2025 (sponsored WIC employees only) will be accepted from August 7, 2023 through October 2, 2023.
-Applications postmarked after October 2, 2023 will not be considered for pre-selection.
+Priority selection applications for the Class of 2026 (sponsored WIC employees) will be accepted from August 5, 2024, through October 7, 2024.
+Applications postmarked after October 7th will not be considered for priority selection.
 Forms needed for this application process are located under "Important Documents."

 Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 In order to be approved for registration examination eligibility with a bachelor’s degree, an individual must meet all eligibility requirements and be submitted into CDR’s Registration Eligibility Processing System (REPS) before 12:00 midnight Central Time, December 31, 2023.
 For more information about this requirement visit CDR’s website: https://www.cdrnet.org/graduatedegree